Amalfi Coast Road

 By Car

 The "Amalfi Drive" has just one lane in each direction and is often very busy.
-Considering the traffic and the endless curves, we recommend maximum caution at the wheel.
+Considering the traffic and the endless curves, maximum caution at the wheel is essential.
+A slower plan usually improves both safety and enjoyment.

 By Motorcycle and Scooter